jorgelon/kubernetesinmyhead.net/docs/kubernetes/tuning/graceful-termination-pods.md

 > If you give to it the value zero, kubernetes uses inmediatly the SIGKILL signal.
 There is no wait.

-## Race condition with the endpoint
+## Race condition with the endpoint deletion

 There are 2 actions that are done in parallel, and this is a potential problem.